Nasrulla10/AIML-Lab02/Readme.md

 )
 print(response['choices'][0]['message']['content'])
 ```
-Please see the figure below if you have issues running this
+Please see the figure below if you have issues running this</br>

 <img src="/resources/lab03.png" alt="Alt text" style="width: 45%;"/>